kinecosystem/kin-sdk-android/kin-recovery/README.md

 Both callbacks have the same 3 methods:
  - `onSuccess` is called when the operation is completed successfully.
 In the Restore callback, it has a `KinAccount` object, which is the restored account.
 - `onCancel` is called when the user leaves the backup or restore activity and returns to the previous activity .
-- `onError()` is called if there is an error in the backup or restore process.
+- `onFailure()` is called if there is an error in the backup or restore process.
 ###### Creating Backup callbacks
 ```java
 backupAndRestoreManager.registerBackupCallback(new BackupCallback() {